qmegas/memcache-search/README.md

 Requirements
 ------------
 PHP >= 7.0
-Memcache server should work on unix-like system
+Memcache server should work on unix-like system and be >= 1.4.24

 Usage Examples
 --------------